Rev. Dr. Sid Hall, III has served as the lead minister of Trinity Church of Austin since 1988. He is a pastor, activist, and writer.

-Rev. Hall has been a leader in the Reconciling Ministries Network (the movement within the UMC for the full inclusion of lesbian, gay, bisexual, transgender, and queer people) and served on the RMN national board of directors from 1996 to 2002.
-He was also one of the 15 original clergy signers of “In All Things Charity” in 1997 calling the United Methodist Church into full inclusion for sexual minorities.
-He has had the privilege of being arrested for civil disobedience along the side of MLK’s daughter and Gandhi’s grandson.
+Rev. Hall has been a leader in the Reconciling Ministries Network (the movement within the UMC for the full inclusion of LGBTQIA+ persons), and he served on the RMN national board of directors from 1996 to 2002.
+He was one of the 15 original clergy signers of “In All Things Charity” in 1997 calling for the UMC to become fully inclusive of LGBT people.
+He has had the privilege of being arrested for civil disobedience with MLK’s daughter and Gandhi’s grandson.

-Among other awards, he is the recipient of the 1st annual Jewish Community Friendship Award by the Jewish Federation of Austin (1991), the Southwest Texas Conference of UMC Bishop’s Ecumenical Award (2000), MCC Austin Saint’s Alive Award (2002), and the Community Achievement Award for Justice by the SWTC of the UMC chapter of the Methodist Federation for Social Action (2011).
-Hall has been featured in numerous magazine and newspaper articles, including The Advocate, Out, Open Hands, and Creation Spirituality.
-He and Trinity were the focus of an article in Time Magazine (July 3, 2000) because of their leadership in the UMC regarding gay marriage.
+Among other awards, Rev. Hall is the recipient of the first annual Jewish Community Friendship Award by the Jewish Federation of Austin (1991), the UMC Southwest Texas Conference Bishop’s Ecumenical Award (2000), Metropolitan Community Church of Austin Saints Alive Award (2002), the Community Achievement Award for Justice by the SWTC of the UMC chapter of the Methodist Federation for Social Action (2011), and in 2017, the MFSA Rio Texas Conference UMC Champion of Clergy Equality Award.
+He and Trinity Church have been featured in numerous magazine and newspaper articles, including The Guardian, The New Republic, The Advocate, Out Magazine, Open Hands, and Creation Spirituality.
+Trinity and Rev. Hall were profiled in Time Magazine (July 3, 2000) for their groundbreaking actions regarding gay marriage.

-Sid has been called “a social activist with the heart of a mystic,” but is most comfortable with the designations of “pastor” and “friend.”
+Rev. Hall, better known to parishioners as Sid, has been called “a social activist with the heart of a mystic” but is most comfortable with the designations of “pastor” and “friend.”

 To obtain a copy of Sid’s book, write to firstname.lastname@example.org.